-Thoughts on postmodernism
+Thoughts on postmodernism (from this book)

 Epiphenomena.— Postmodernists rebelled against the idea of a social reality (truth), against society itself—withdrawing into their cocoon of literary theory and discourse-mongering—even as, and because, they implicitly accepted the new social reality of consumerism, narcissism, fragmented selves, fragmented ideologies, political disenchantment, and suppression of the working class.
 Their contempt for social reality was an expression of social reality.